erikvdplas/wwdc16notes/README.md

-# wwdc16notes
+# WWDC 2016 Notes
-Notes made during sessions at WWDC
+Notes made during sessions at WWDC are inside of this project written in markdown.

+Contribute with your notes.